 For some more information about which lens to use when, especially for portraits and lifestyle photography, be sure to check out the free download that goes along with this post - my “which lens kickstarter guide”.
 This guide gives you example images from different lenses, and details which focal lengths you should use for different types of lifestyle, portrait and documentary photos, so you know exactly which lenses might suit the job.
-Click the button below to enter your email and get this delivered right to your inbox.
+Go here to grab it!

 #4 Macro Lenses

 Macro lenses are for close up photography.
 They have a 1:1 ratio, which basically means they can capture your subject at life size magnification.

 So if you want to capture the teeny tiny little details of a flower, an insect or water droplets (or the details of anything else for that matter) then you’ll need a macro lens.

 That doesn’t mean you can ONLY use your macro lens for close up photography - the longer focal length and excellent sharpness and contrast means that they take supremely beautiful portraits too.
 My macro lens gets used for both in equal measures making it a good all round purchase (or so I keep telling my husband)

 Detail photography (eg ring shots if you shoot weddings)

 You can learn more about macro lenses, and how to choose one in this macro lens buying guide (along with some cheaper suggestions in case you don’t want to spend all your $$$ on a dedicated macro lens)